HearingTechnology/CoNNear_IHC-ANF/README.md

 3. Run the code blocks from the "Import required python packages and functions" section of the notebook.
 All other code blocks are independent and can be run in any order.

 4. Run the desired code blocks and/or adapt the various parameters to look at the performance for similar tasks.
 Each of the code blocks holds comments to clarify the steps or to define the choice of a parameter value.

+> If running the CoNNear models on Tensorflow v2, the following command can be added at the top of the jupyter notebook to speed up execution:
+> tf.compat.v1.disable_eager_execution()

 ## CoNNear IHC-ANF model specifications

 The CoNNear<sub>IHC-ANF</sub> model is comprised by four distinct AECNN models, one for the IHC stage and three for the three different ANF types.
 All models were trained on training sets comprised by 2310 speech sentences of the TIMIT speech dataset.
 Using the speech dataset as input to the reference model, the outputs of each stage were simulated and were used to train each model.